larryknaebelobsidian/kingdom/Proposition 90. Members of the Church who are faithful, are promised this Kingdom..md

 tags:
   - toc
 ---
+# Proposition 90.
+Members of the Church who are faithful, are promised this Kingdom.

 >There is only one kingdom, Prop.
 35, etc. Saints who become the seed of Abraham, are to receive, inherit this kingdom of promise, 1 Thess.
 2:12; 2 Thess.
 1:5; 2 Pet.
 1:11; Matt.
 25:34, etc. The Kingdom preached by the Baptist, Jesus, and the disciples continues to be proclaimed, Acts 8:12; 14:22; 20:25; 28:31, etc., and believers become “heirs” of it, Jam.
 2:5.
 The wicked shall not inherit it, 1 Cor.
 6:9.
 The apostles represent themselves and co-laborers as working for it still future, Col. 4:11; 2 Thess.
 1:5; 2 Tim.
 4:18; Heb.
 12:28, etc.
 ### The kingdom is future
 >Obs.
 1. This Proposition is only intended to specify one of the results arising from preceding Propositions; and it is decidedly corroborative of our argument that the Scriptures employ language to indicate the futurity of the kingdom.